mattbierner/blog.mattbierner.com/_posts/2015-09-21-stupid-template-tricks-template-assembler.md

 The [source][src] also includes flipped versions of all these overloads, so you can write addresses like: `_[2_b + ebx - 8_b]`.

 ## Scaling
-[Scaled index](https://courses.engr.illinois.edu/ece390/books/artofasm/CH04/CH04-3.html#HEADING3-49) part of a memory address consists of a index register and a scaling factor.
+[Scaled index](https://courses.engr.illinois.edu/ece390/books/artofasm/CH04/CH04-3.html#HEADING3-49) part of a memory address consists of an index register and a scaling factor.
 The scaling factor is just a constant value, either 1, 2, 4, or 8.
 Scaling factors are created with `*` in NASM assembly syntax, so we'll overload the `*` operator in C++ on a register and an `Immediate` scaling factor

 ```cpp
 template <size_t size, size_t index, typename T, T x>